JCordara/competitive-parking-simulator/docs.md

 &Class::function
 ```
 ##### Creating new events
-To create a new event, go to the `Events` class in Event.h and add it to the
+To create a new event, add it to the `Events` namespace in Event.h.
+Events are
-list.
-Events are public and static, and they have a template parameter to
+declared as extern and with a template parameter to indicate what type of data
-indicate what type of data is associated with them. (e.g. "DamageEnemy" could
+is associated with them. (e.g. "DamageEnemy" could take an int for how much
-take an int for how much damage was done).
-Some events don't have data
+damage was done).
+Some events don't have data associated, like `GameStart`, so
-associated, like `GameStart`, so they recieve the `<void>` template parameter.
+they recieve the `<void>` template parameter.

 After adding the event to the list, you also need to define it in a source file
-(Event.cpp) since it's a static attribute.
+(Event.cpp) since it's extern.
+Otherwise the linker complains about the events
+being defined multiple times.
 Ex:
 ```cpp
 // Event.h
 class Events {